Past Exhibition: July 6, 2018 — July 28, 2018

 Justo Cisneros: Through Rose-Colored Glasses

 Justo Cisneros is a visual artist living and working in San Antonio, Texas.
 Cisneros’ work encompasses drawing, graphic design, and installation and has been widely exhibited in galleries, museums, and concert venues throughout Texas.
 His iconoclastic works challenge traditional notions of sexuality, authority, and liberation and invite the viewer to re-examine their constructed personal identity and public identity as social actors through stark narrative comparisons of freedom and control.

-Cisneros’ latest site-specific installation Through Rose Colored Glasses, will be rendered through a variety natural and artificial materials configured to activate a full sensory experience and engage the viewer on multiple levels.
+Cisneros’ latest site-specific installation, Through Rose-Colored Glasses, will be rendered through various natural and artificial materials configured to activate a full sensory experience and engage the viewer on multiple levels.
 Through the use of modified objects such as flowers, toys, fish, and artificial limbs, viewers will experience and become part of the artwork themselves.

 My goal is for people to encounter then transcend this synthetic work as a real life depiction of experiencing love through rose colored glasses.

 Eric Mathis is a native of San Antonio, Texas who earned his Bachelor of Fine Arts degree at Texas State University in 2011.
 Mathis has exhibited in San Marcos, Austin, and San Antonio including an upcoming exhibition at the McNay Art Museum.
 Traditionally a painter, draftsman and self-proclaimed mark maker, Mathis’ work often delves into a variety of techniques and mediums.

 In his latest exhibition, Stems, Mathis investigates the aesthetic experience of objects presented in non-traditional formats.
 Through subtle surface manipulations, composition, and color, Mathis hopes to engage the viewer with the examination of patterns in nature and the mathematics within them.